 My belief, therefore, is that the surname has its origins in the twelfth and thirteenth centuries with a dairyman called, say, Hubert, (a common name since the eighth century) who would have been known as Hubert le Daye.
 Hub was a common nickname for people called Hubert so our hypothetical dairyman would have been known as Hub le Daye.
 By the end of the fourteenth century the name had become Hubledaye.
 In fact, some of the earliest recordings of the name in sixteenth century London have this exact spelling.
 Instead of Hubert, the first name might have been Hubba, after the name of the notorious Viking leader who came to prominence in England in the ninth century, or Hubald, a common Norman name.
 There is an oral history in my family passed down from father to son that our name was originally hyphenated.
 I have not found any evidence of this but it might simply be a distant memory of a time when the name was in three parts: Hub le Daye.

 Sad to say, as far as I know, no Hubbledays have ever played a significant part in shaping the history of our country.
 In the main, the earliest known Hubbledays were agricultural labourers, some of whom rose to the status of husbandmen (a smallholder who was a freeman) owning a few oxen and horses according to the inventories which accompanied their wills.
 In the later eighteenth and into the nineteenth century, there were a few who were prosperous farmers in Lincolnshire.
-One of these farmers, William Hubbleday Ward, born in 1830, was given his mother's maiden name alongside that of his father's surname.
+One of these farmers, William Hubbleday Ward, born in 1830, was given his grandmother's maiden name alongside that of his father's surname.
 He became a prominent landowner and magistrate and his name is often found in local newspapers of the time.